 Our management conducted an evaluation of the effectiveness of our internal control over financial reporting using the framework in 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 As noted in the COSO framework, an internal control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance to management and the Board of Directors regarding achievement of an entity's financial reporting objectives.
-We acquired the ultimate parent company of EP Minerals, LLC ("EPM") on May 1, 2018 and have integrated EPM processes, information technology systems and other components of internal control over financial reporting into our internal control structure as of December 31, 2019.
-Based upon the evaluation under this framework, management concluded that our internal control over financial reporting was effective as of December 31, 2019.
+Based upon the evaluation under this framework, management concluded that our internal control over financial reporting was effective as of December 31, 2020.

-Our independent registered public accounting firm has audited the effectiveness of our internal control over financial reporting as of December 31, 2019, as stated in its report below.
+Our independent registered public accounting firm has audited the effectiveness of our internal control over financial reporting as of December 31, 2020, as stated in its report below.